 Whale watching in Iceland is a great activity all year round.
 Even in the depths of winter, you can often spot pods of white-beaked dolphins and harbor porpoises.
 However, in March, the great whales begin to return from their breeding grounds.

-If you decide to go on whale-watching tours, you have the best chance of seeing humpback whales and minke whales, but you can also spot orca, fin, and blue whales.
+If you decide to go on whale watching tours in Iceland in March, you have the best chance of seeing humpback whales and minke whales, but you can also spot orca, fin, and blue whales.
 Beaked, pilot, and sperm whales also sometimes make an appearance.

 Photo from Whale Watching Tour with Transfer from Akureyri

-You can also go on a whale-watching tour of the Breidafjordur bay departing from Olafsvik harbor on the north side of the Snaefellsnes peninsula.
-This area provides you with the best chance of seeing orcas in the country.
+You can also go on a whale-watching tour of the Breidafjordur bay departing from Olafsvik Harbor on the north side of the Snaefellsnes Peninsula.
+This area provides you with the best chance of seeing orcas in Iceland.

 For those who've ventured north, you can take a whale-watching tour from Akureyri.
 This journey also takes you along one of the longest fjords in all of Iceland.